 Meanwhile, a professor of toxicology said there is no way to be certain sythentic drugs are safe without testing them on animals.

 Canterbury University toxicology expert Ian Shaw told Nine to Noon it's the only way of proving them safe.

 Professor Shaw said the testing would involve rats, rabbits, and dogs, exposed to chemicals on a daily basis, for at least 90 days.

 Counties Manukau police said on Tuesday a search warrant had been executed on an unlicensed premise that was selling synthetic cannabis.
 Approximately 100 bags of synthetic cannabis products were seized on Monday.

 Police were alerted about the dairy by a member of the public

 A man will appear in the Manukau District Court on Friday charged with selling psychoactive products from an unauthorised place and selling approved product without a licence.

-Next story in National: NZ told to tap into halal tourism
+Next story in New Zealand: NZ told to tap into halal tourism

 Copyright © 2014, Radio New Zealand